rubybeaches/rubybeaches/README.md

 -->

 ### Want to see what i'm working on?
-All projects version controlled in github privately, demos available.
+Some projects are version controlled on github privately, demos available.

 ## Write Every Day
 Write Every Day is a website that facilitates a regular, health-boosting writing habit.
 It promotes feelings of happiness, positive moods, and keeps you sharp.
 Know yourself better and unleash your creativity.
 [Vist the site here](https://writeeveryday.app/)